19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ### Navigator

 The *Navigator* is in charge of making sure the party stays on path towards their destination using maps and landmarks.
 If the terrain could be confusing, the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) [Check](../Core%20Procedures/Check.md) for the Navigator in secret.
-On a failure, the party moves to a random adjacent hex.
+On a failure, the party moves to a random adjacent zone.

 If the Navigator is familiar with the area, they cannot get lost.